 The Alaska Interagency Coordination Center (AICC) serves as the Geographic Area Coordination Center (GACC) for all state and federal agencies involved in wildland fire management and suppression in Alaska.
 It is based at the BLM Alaska Fire Service facilities on Fort Wainwright and the Center Manager reports to the Alaska Fire Service Manager.

-The State Logistics Center is based at the Alaska Department of Natural Resources, Northern Region office in Fairbanks.
-The Center Manager reports to the DOF Statewide Support Forester.
+The Northern Forestry Dispatch Center (NFDC) is based at the Alaska Department of Natural Resources, Northern Region office in Fairbanks.
+The Center Manager reports to the Alaska Division of Forestry (DOF) Statewide Operations Forester.

 Local Dispatch Centers are located throughout the State in order to serve the Protecting Zones/Areas that they support.
-Center managers typically report to the Zone/Area FMO.
+Center managers typically report to the Zone/Area Fire Management Officer (FMO).

-Federal agencies in Alaska work under a three-tier dispatch system.
+State and Federal agencies in Alaska work under a three-tier dispatch system.
 Orders flow from local dispatch centers to the AICC, then to the National Interagency Coordination Center (NICC).

-DNR dispatch works under a four-tier dispatch system; resource orders are placed from the area dispatch centers to the State Logistics Center (SLC); if SLC is unable to fill the resource request, the resource order is placed by SLC to AICC who, if unable to fill, places the order to NICC.

 Dispatch Organization

 AICC is staffed by multiple Jurisdictional and Protecting Agencies (See Table 2).
-SLC is fully staffed by DNR.
+NFDC is fully staffed by DNR.
 Local Interagency Dispatch Centers are generally staffed by the Protecting Agency for the Zone/Area that they serve.

 From early May to mid-August most interagency fire dispatch centers operate from 08:00 to 18:00 hours, seven days per week.
 Galena and Southwest Area are exceptions to the aforementioned dates.
 Protecting Agencies may choose to staff interagency fire dispatch centers beyond these dates if needed.
 Center hours will be extended as necessary.
 All interagency fire dispatch centers will have an after-hours and off season contact protocol identified in their dispatch plan.